Krusader

 Krusader is an advanced orthodox file manager for KDE and other desktops in the Unix world.
-It is similar to the console-based GNU Midnight Commander, GNOME Commander for the GNOME desktop environment, or Total Commander for Windows, all of which can trace their paradigmatic features to the original Norton Commander for DOS.
+It is similar to the console-based GNU Midnight Commander, GNOME Commander for the GNOME desktop environment, or Total Commander for Windows, all of which can trace their paradigmatic features to the original Norton Commander for MS-DOS.
 It supports extensive archive handling, mounted filesystem support, FTP, advanced search, viewer/editor, directory synchronisation, file content comparisons, batch renaming, etc.

 It supports the following archive formats: tar, ZIP, bzip2, gzip, RAR, ace, ARJ, LHA, 7z and RPM and can handle other KIO Slaves such as smb or fish.

 Krusader is published under GNU GPL-2.0-or-later.

 User interface

 Krusader's user interface is based on the orthodox file manager (OFM) principle, also known as Commander-like file managers, the family of file managers based on the old Norton Commander interface.
 The orthodox file manager has two windows called panels where one is active and the other inactive.
 The idea is to manipulate files from active to inactive panel or within the active panel.
 Only the keyboard is required to do this, which makes the process much faster.
 Using the mouse is still an option.
 Krusader's deep integration into KDE (e.g. KParts, KIO) allows it to provide several additional services.